mnemnion/codex/README.md

 `bridge` shouldn't absolutely require that a codex-compliant directory involve `grym` in any capacity.
 This is still the normal state of affairs.

-The additional criteria are a `.grymrc` file at the root, and that's it. a `/.grym` directory is reserved but I intend that simple Grimoires won't require, create, or use it.
+The additional criteria are a `.grymrc` file at the root, and that's it.
+A `/.grym` directory is also reserved.

 These aren't part of the core assertion because I want to support putting an existing project in the sorcery drawer, adding an `/orb` and `/lib` and purling a `/src/lib` to please the djinn, and letting that work.

 There is no need in such an instance to pretend the sorcery emanates from the orb.
+It may be enfolded or not, at leisure.